MarcusE1W/absolute-beginner/content/post/sys-setup.md

 ?? seems not to work ...

+back to the lovely script then.

+`sudo mount -t vboxsf VM_Share /home/mmw/VM`

 ## Change (bash) shell to fish.
 This describes how to make fish your default shell.
 Fist install the fish shell.